Squash tennis: Equipment

 Required equipment is fairly simple and inexpensive: junior tennis racquets and standard lawn tennis ball.
 In decades past, modified tennis balls were manufactured for the game.
 They had higher pressure and were slightly smaller than tennis balls.
 The last specially manufactured ball was green, so that it could be more easily seen against white walls.
 Early courts had dark wood walls so that white tennis balls could be seen.
 Players now either use a marker to darken a yellow ball, or use colored tennis balls (such as the pink ball sold on a limited basis by Penn to raise money for breast cancer research).
 Blue painter's tape can be used to add the additional lines on the floor and back wall of squash racquets courts.

 Manner of play

 Squash tennis is played by two players.
 An illustrated playing guide with rules was published by the NSTA in 1968 (see external links below).

 Serve

-At the beginning of the first game, a spin of the racquet is used to decide who serves first.
+At the beginning of the first game, a spin of the racket is used to decide who serves first.
 In subsequent games of a match, the player who won the previous game serves first.

 The server stands behind the floor service line, either to the left or right of the center line.
 Tossing the ball in the air, he strikes it with the racquet before the ball hits the ground.
 The service is good if the ball: